History of the ISTC

-The ISTC is the oldest society of its kind in the world, tracing its roots back to 1948.
+The Institute of Scientific and Technical Communicators (ISTC) is the oldest society of its kind in the world, tracing its roots back to 1948.

 The ISTC is the result of the amalgamation in 1972 of three organisations:

 - The Presentation of Technical Information (PTI) Group

 The PTI Group was founded by Professor Reginald Otto Kapp in 1948.
 It concentrated mainly on academic aspects of technical writing.

 - The Technical Publications Associations (TPA)

 The TPA was formed in around 1953-55.
 In 1968, it changed its name to the Institute of Technical Authors and Illustrators (ITAI).